SALWA78/CV/README.md

 ﻿# CV GENERATOR
 ## INTRODUCTION

-This project is for generation personal CV pdf from fillout a form
+This project is for generation personal CV pdf from fillout a form with personal informations .